What once seemed like a major medical breakthrough packed with endless benefits has rapidly become one of the greatest crises facing Americans today.

 - Promote family cohesion, self-control, school-connectedness and academic competence, and strong neighborhood attachment

 - Implementation of the HEART Collaborative (Help for Addiction Recovery and Treatment)

 In addition, there are countless addiction treatment programs in Los Angeles County and in nearby counties, too.
-These treatment programs offer a variety of different services, ranging from detox and residential care to outpatient treatment and aftercare support.
-As a community, the people of Los Angeles are working to reduce the presence of opioid addiction in their hometown and improve the outcomes for those who require recovery to stop using.
+These treatment programs offer a variety of different services.
+They are ranging from detox and residential care to outpatient treatment and aftercare support.
+As a community, the people of Los Angeles are working to reduce the presence of opioid addiction in their hometown.
+And also they are working to improve the outcomes for those who require recovery to stop using.

 Are You Addicted to Drugs and Need Help?
 Call Us Right Now.